mindscan-de/BrightFlux/README.md

 UI-Dashboard
-* implement a very basic ui for the dashboard, with three queries configured by three configurable recipes located in (favrecipes/dashboard)
+* implement a very basic ui and some simple widgets for the dashboard
-* implement a persistence to load the dashboard configuration, configurable queries and extract and transform pipelines or via json preferred
+* configurable extract, transform, visualization pipeline via json preferred

 Machine Learning